IT21119644/FDM_Mini_Project/README.md

 ## Frontend - ReactJs with vite
 ## Backend - Azure serverless function apps
 ## ML models using python scikit-learn library

+# How the model has been trained

+## I trained 6 models namely Logistic regression classification, SVM, K-NN, Decision Tree, Random Forest and XGBoost algorithms.
+After evaluating each of those models, I decided to go with the random forest model as it was comparatively better.

+## Data preprocessing has been done to handle missing values, categorical values, normalize numeric values and to handle outliers.